The Other Side of the Wind: Beginning of production, 1970–71

 When Welles moved back to the United States in the late 1960s, the script's setting changed to Hollywood, and second-unit photography started in August 1970.
 Principal photography in 1970–1971 focused on Hannaford's film-within-a-film.
 Welles was initially unsure whom to cast as the film director and whether to play the role himself, finally settling in 1974 on his friend the actor-director John Huston.
 The few party scenes shot before 1974 were shot without Huston, and often contained just one side of a conversation, with Huston's side of the conversation filmed several years later and intended to be edited into the earlier footage.

 First pause in filming, 1971–1973

-Filming ground to a halt late in 1971 when the U.S. government decided that Welles' European company was a holding company, not a production company, and retrospectively presented him with a large tax bill.
+Filming ground to a halt late in 1971 when the U.S. government decided that Welles' European company was a holding company, not a production company, and retroactively presented him with a large tax bill.
 Welles had to work on numerous other projects to pay off this debt, and filming could not resume until 1973.
 During that time, Welles acted in a number of other projects to raise funds, and secured further financing in France, Iran and Spain.
 Some scenes were shot intermittently in 1973, as and when cast were available (as with Lilli Palmer's scenes, all shot in Spain without any other cast present); but the film's main production block did not begin until early 1974, when major shooting of the party happened in Arizona.